Blue Ocean Strategy: Criticisms

-The Blue Ocean strategy is based on the idea that firms can restructure market boundaries, and yet it lacks clear parameters to determine what constitites the boundaries of each market.
+The Blue Ocean strategy is based on the idea that firms can restructure market boundaries, and yet it lacks clear parameters to determine what constitutes the boundaries of each market.
 For instance, research shows that market boundaries are porous and are continuously made and remade through boundary work.

 Brand and communication are taken for granted and do not represent a key for success.
 Kim and Maubourgne take the marketing of a value innovation as a given, assuming the marketing success will come as a matter of course.

 It is argued that rather than a theory, blue ocean strategy is an extremely successful attempt to brand a set of already existing concepts and frameworks with a highly "sticky" idea.

 Many of the book's key concepts were previously covered in Competing For The Future by Gary Hamel and C.K.
 Prahalad, which was published in 1996.
 The authors encouraged managers to stake out new marketing space, which they termed white space, in order to "create and dominate emerging opportunities".